drumkiller-peter/repo-for-high-in-flutter-projects/README.md

 3. Todo App with BLOC Pattern
 - what you will see is:
-  a. implement bloc pattern
+  * implement bloc pattern
-  b. add images and video in Firebase Storage.
+  * add images and video in Firebase Storage.
-  c.
-Control Video Parameters like Play, Pause, Forward, Reverse.
+  * Control Video Parameters like Play, Pause, Forward, Reverse.
-  d.
-Implement Google Sign in.
+  * Implement Google Sign in.
-  e.
-Sync google calendar API with Flutter
+  * Sync google calendar API with Flutter